leorunwind/android_monkey_test/README.md

 After running you can check new `screenshot` folder

 ## TODO
-Combined with `MonkeyRunner` or other test tools, implement more powerful test.
+Combine with `MonkeyRunner` or other test tools, to implement more powerful test.